-At my house, it’s easy to see how pets show love every day.
+At my house, I see how pets show love every day.
 If you wonder, how do I make my cat love me, it’s easy!
 February 20 is National Love Your Pet Day, but Valentine’s Day comes in just a few days.
 At my house, pet love happens EVERY day.
 Whether you love your pet with special attention, treats and toys or lap snuggles, pet love has become a given in our pet-friendly society.

 In mid-2020, we multiplied our pet-love quotient by welcoming Shadow-Pup into the house.
 He arrived at a time when we really had no plans for another pet and struggled with the reality of dealing with Bravo-Dawg-s cancer (sadly, he lost his battle, but his love lives on).
 And Karma-Kat welcomed the pup, too–but for Bravo, the added attention/distraction helped enormously as he went through scary treatment, losing a leg, dealing with pain, and more.
 So I’m adding another way pets show love–by showing up when you need them!